wwrzyszcz/FootballQuiz/README.md

 # FootballQuiz
-Small JavaScript Game in which we quess logotypes of football clubs.
+Small JavaScript Game in which we guess logotypes of football clubs.
 To create this game i used following technology:
 React
 SASS